-To join the Ontario Autism Program (OAP) Provider List, applicants must demonstrate that they meet all of the following qualification requirements, as set by the Ministry of Children, Community and Social Services:
+To join the Ontario Autism Program (OAP) Provider List, applicants must reside in Ontario and demonstrate that they meet all of the following qualification requirements, as set by the Ministry of Children, Community and Social Services:

 1. One of the following professional designations:

 - Board Certified Behavior Analyst – Doctoral™ (BCBA-D™)